 Alarmingly, the oestrogenic effects of these substances were in some cases stronger than BPA itself.

-First used in the 1930’s, parabens are used as preservatives in cosmetics and personal care products such as moisturisers, make-up and even toothpaste.
+First used in the 1930s, parabens are a class of chemicals used as preservatives in cosmetics and personal care products such as moisturisers, cosmetics and even toothpaste.
 They are also used in food and pharmaceutical preservatives.

-They are now banned in children’s toys in the EU and some of the USA, but are widely used in vinyl flooring, adhesives, PVC products like shower curtains and food packaging, detergents and personal care products.
+They are now banned in children’s toys in the EU and some parts of the USA, but are widely used in vinyl flooring, adhesives, PVC products like shower curtains as well as food packaging, detergents and personal care products.

 Four types of phthalates are recognised as endocrine disruptors by the EU.